Department of Slavic Languages and Literatures

 Concentrators are required to complete RUS 207 and one or more advanced language courses (RUS 208, 405, 406, 407, or 408; or one of the upper-level literature courses taught in Russian (SLA 308, 312, 350, 413).
 Students who place beyond RUS 207, or who complete the Russian Heritage Speakers courses (RUS 103-108), will work with the Departmental Representative to design an appropriate course of study.

 Junior Independent Work.
 Slavic majors write two junior papers.
 The first, 5,000-6,000 words in English (20-25 pages), can be on any topic related to Russian literature, culture, linguistics, language, history, or society.
 Russian sources must be used, although the extent of Russian will be determined largely by the individual student's linguistic background.
 Students who wish to write about other Slavic traditions (e.g., Czech or Polish), assuming they have the linguistic competence, are encouraged to do so.
 The second paper is a paper in Russian (2,000 words), completed as part of a non-credit-bearing junior seminar in the spring semester.
-The Russian paper is normally devoted to the analysis of a Russian short story or poem chosen by the student (in consultation with the adviser), but could be on any topic of the student's choosing.
+The Russian paper is normally devoted to the analysis of a Russian short story or poem chosen by the student (in consultation with the instructor of the junior seminar), but could be on any topic of the student's choosing.

 Senior Independent Work.
 In the senior year, the student's independent work, written under departmental supervision, consists of a thesis of about 20,000 words to be submitted two weeks before the first day of the spring term reading period.
 After the thesis is submitted, students do a brief (5-minute) presentation in Russian (or relevant Slavic language), and then in English for the Slavic Department Faculty and fellow students.
 Total presentation time will run roughly 15 minutes per student.
 This presentation does not receive a grade.